joshgarno/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+A. The name being taken from the name being passed into the first level of the function.
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+A. Name being passed is the same.
+The newRoll number could change.
 c.
 What is the lexical scope of `newRoll`?
+A. Functional.

 ### Task 2c - Exit Ticket